-- A. Any wetlands as defined under this Article and RSA 482:A. - B. Any wetland delineated by a NH Certified Wetland Scientist (as defined by RSA 310-A:76) on a site-specific basis by an applicant or their consultant as part of a proposal that requires a building permit, Planning Board Site Plan Review application, Planning Board Subdivision Application, or application for zoning relief by the Zoning Board of Adjustment. - C. The Wetlands Protection District also includes a buffer zone of upland area immediately adjacent to the wetlands as defined by this Article.
+A. Any wetlands as defined under this Article and RSA 482:A.

+B. Any wetland delineated by a NH Certified Wetland Scientist (as defined by RSA 310-A:76) on a site-specific basis by an applicant or their consultant as part of a proposal that requires a building permit, Planning Board Site Plan Review application, Planning Board Subdivision

+Application, or application for zoning relief by the Zoning Board of Adjustment.

+C. The Wetlands Protection District also includes a buffer zone of upland area immediately adjacent to the wetlands as defined by this Article.
 The total buffer width shall be measured as a perpendicular line on the land surface from the edge of the wetland.
 The buffer zone requirement are:

-1. A buffer zone of 100 feet from any wetland identified as a "Critical Wetland".
-"Critical Wetlands" are defined in Section 3 of this Article as wetland identified as providing significant environmental services and ecological value as evaluated in the report "Critical Wetland Complexes in Sandown, NH" by Mark West 2023, or as amended.
+1. A buffer zone of 50 feet from any wetland identified as a "Critical Wetland".
+"Critical Wetlands" are defined in Section 3 of this Article as wetland identified as providing significant environmental services and ecological value as evaluated in the report "2023 Sandown, NH Critical Wetlands Mapping Project", by West Environmental or as amended.

-2. A buffer zone of 75 feet from any wetland not identified as a "Critical Wetland" or vernal pool.
+2. A buffer zone of 50 feet from any wetland not identified as a "Critical Wetland" or vernal pool.